telkar-rg/wow-MogIt-WotLK-Custom/README.md

 **This contains no data of it's own.
 It is purely for users who wish to add their server's custom data to MogIt**

 **How do I add an item to MogIt?**
-Insert the following line with filled in data types: i(itemID,display,"name",itemLevel,quality,levelReq,faction,class,bind,slot,sheath,source,sourceid,zone,sourceinfo)
+Insert the following line into the itemtype file you want it to show up in with filled in data types: i(itemID,display,"name",itemLevel,quality,levelReq,faction,class,bind,slot,sheath,source,sourceid,zone,sourceinfo)
 Any of these fields can be replaced with "nil".